TheFirstPaige/CaseStudy/README.md

 ## Prerequisites
 #### Powershell Version Requirements
-This module was created using Powershell version 5, but should be functional on version 3 or later *Version can be checked through $PSVersionTable
+This module was created using Powershell version 5, but should be functional on version 3 or later.
+Version can be checked through the $PSVersionTable variable.

 #### Powershell Execution Requirements
-Because this module has not been signed, on of two work arounds will need to be impleemented to be able to use this module properly.

 In order to import the module, the execution policy will need to be set to unrestricted.
 You can use the following command to set this policy, but it must be run as an administrator:
 ```
 Set-ExecutionPolicy Unrestricted